cermak-petr/act-mssql-insert/README.md

 This act fetches all results from a specified Apifier crawler execution and inserts them into a table in a remote MSSQL database.

-The act does not store its state, i.e. if it crashes it restarts fetching all URLs.
+The act does not store its state, i.e. if it crashes it restarts fetching all the results.
-Therefore you should only use it for short lists of URLs.
+Therefore you should only use it for executions with low number of results.

 **INPUT**